locka99/opcua/README.md

 # Introduction

 This is an [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) server / client API implemented in Rust.

+See the [CHANGELOG.md](./CHANGELOG.md) for changes per version as well as aspirational / upcoming work.

 OPC UA is an industry standard for monitoring of data.
 It's used extensively for embedded devices, industrial control, IoT, etc. - just about anything that has data that something else wants to monitor, control or visualize.

 Rust is a systems programming language and is therefore a natural choice for implementing OPC UA.
-This implementation will support the embedded profile.
+This implementation supports the embedded, micro and nano profiles but may grow to support features in time.

 # License